 To set up multiple tracking links follow these steps.

-2. We recommend customizing the link Name of the link.
+- We recommend customizing the Name of the link.
 You can also click Edit this link to customize the URL itself to include some reference to the segment the link represents.

-To add a URL variable to each link, go to the Advanced tab of the link editor.
-In the URL Variables field, you'll enter a variable and value pair like so: variable=value.
+- To add a URL variable to each link, go to the Advanced tab of the link editor.
+In the URL Variables field, you will enter a variable and value pair like so:

-Since this tutorial's example is about creating links for each region we'll specify a variable called region then add an equal sign (=) and the name of the region this link represents.
+Since this tutorial's example is about creating links for each region we will specify a variable called region then add an equal sign (=) and the name of the region this link represents.
 Then, we'll repeat these steps for each tracking link we create.

 Best Practice Tip

 When constructing URL Variables to use in surveys, we recommend using all lowercase letters for the variable name.
-This will give you the most reliable results for using URL Variables within surveys, as well as passing, them out of surveys using actions like the HTTP Connect and URL Redirect.
+This will give you the most reliable results for using URL Variables within surveys, as well as passing, them out of surveys using actions like the Webhook and URL Redirect.

 Using Tracking Links in Reporting and Exporting